pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Draw a line to the closests point on the closest enabled route.

+### Draw Cheverons

+Draw arrows in the direction of travel.
+Uses off track calculation to know where we are up to on the track, and draws arrows for the next few points on the trail.

 ### Off Track Alerts

 Trigger an alert when you leave a route by `Off Track Distance`.

+### Wrong Direction Alerts

+Trigger an alert when you navigate the track in the wrong direction.
+Note: this can take up to twice as long as [Off Track Check Interval](#off-track-check-interval) to detect travel in the wrong direction.

 ### Off Track Alerts Max Report Interval

 How often, in seconds, an alert should fire.
 Alerts will continue firing until you return to the planned route (or reach a section of another enabled route).
+Also controls the max alert speed for [Wrong Direction Alerts](#wrong-direction-alerts)

 ### Off Track Alerts Alert Type

 Toast (notification): Some devices have issues with alerts rendering, so you can use a toast.
 This is the default as it does not require enabling alerts on the device.
-Alerts: Send an alert instead of a toast, to use this you need to also enable alerts for the datafield in the activity settings. see [Through Alerts](#through-alerts)
+Alerts: Send an alert instead of a toast, to use this you need to also enable alerts for the datafield in the activity settings. see [Through Alerts](#through-alerts).
+Also controls the alert type for [Wrong Direction Alerts](#wrong-direction-alerts)

 ---